dpacassi/UltimateDrupalReference/README.md

 - [ECA](https://www.drupal.org/project/eca) - ECA is a powerful, versatile, and user-friendly rules engine for Drupal.
 The core module is a processor that validates and executes event-condition-action plugins.
 - [Easy Breadcrumb](https://www.drupal.org/project/easy_breadcrumb) - The Easy Breadcrumb module provides a plug-and-play block to be embedded in your pages, typically at some place near the page's header.
 - [Entity Browser](https://www.drupal.org/project/entity_browser) - The goal of this module is to provide a generic entity browser/picker/selector.
+- [Entity Registration](https://www.drupal.org/project/registration) - Entity Registration is a flexible module for allowing and tracking user registrations for events, or just about anything you want people to sign up for.
 - [Field Group](https://www.drupal.org/project/field_group) - Fieldgroup will, as the name implies, group fields together.
 All fieldable entities will have the possibility to add groups to wrap their fields together.
 - [GraphQL](https://www.drupal.org/project/graphql) - This module lets you craft and expose a GraphQL schema for Drupal.
 - [Linkit - Enriched linking experience](https://www.drupal.org/project/linkit) - Linkit provides an easy interface for internal and external linking with wysiwyg editors by using an autocomplete field.